Death metal started in Altamonte Springs

 Sources:

-2 responses to “Death metal started in Altamonte Springs”
+2 thoughts on “Death metal started in Altamonte Springs

 1. Beautiful article!
 Chuck indeed is a legend and Spiritual Healing is one of my favorite albums of all time.
 It’s sad you did nit mention Possessed.
 They were around before Death.
 Seven Churches was released before Scream Bloody Gore and it is considered our death metal Bible by most death metal fans.
 Jeff Becerra is the founding father of the genre and it would be nice if he also got a mention.
 He’s still going strong, performing live shows.
 He also had a very turbulent life, plagued by misfortune.
 It would be nice to see him get some recognition.